cosmoscout/PersistenceRenderer/README.md

 `enablePersistenceFilter: bool`: Enable / Disable Slider control element `enableAxes: bool`: Enable / Disable Axes drawn on the canvas

+`axesColor: string`: Color of the axes
 `axesTickCount: number | number[]`: Number of ticks on the x/y axis.
 If argument is an array first index corresponds to number of x-axis ticks
 `axesTickLength: number`: Length of ticks in px.
 If argument is an array first index corresponds to the length of x-axis ticks
-`axesColor: string`: Color of the axes
 `axesTickColor: string`: Color of ticks
+`axesTickFractions: number`: Number of fractions on each tick value
+`axesTextColor: string`: Color of tick values

 ### `pointDrawFunction(point: PersistencePointTuple, renderer: IRenderer)`
 A custom draw function can be passed to the rendering instance to change / extend the way points are drawn.